m4dh0rs3/clause_resolve/README.md

 # UNSAT by Clause Resolution

-Tries proving the unsatisfiability of a clause set / CNF by clause resolution.
+Tries (WIP) proving the unsatisfiability of a clause set / CNF by clause resolution.

 ## CNF as Clauses